-This Management Discussion and Analysis ("MD&A") of Torq has been prepared by management to assist the reader in assessing material changes in the financial condition and results of operations of the Company as at December 31, 2023.
+This management's discussion and analysis ("MD&A") has been prepared by management to assist the reader in assessing material changes in the financial condition and results of operations of the Company as at March 31, 2024.
 Commentary is made on the results of the period under review.
-This MD&A should be read in conjunction with the consolidated financial statements of the Company and related notes thereto as at and for the years ended December 31, 2023 and 2022 ("Financial Statements").
-All financial information has been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standard Board, all dollar amounts presented are Canadian dollars, the presentation currency of the Company, unless otherwise stated.
-The functional currency of the Company and its subsidiaries is disclosed in the notes to the Financial Statements.
+This MD&A should be read in conjunction with the Company's consolidated financial statements and related notes for the three months ended March 31, 2024 and 2023 (the "Financial Statements") which have been prepared in accordance with International Financial Reporting Standards ("IFRS Accounting Standards") as issued by the International Accounting Standards Board and interpretations of the International Financial Reporting Interpretations Committee, including International Accounting Standard 34 Interim Financial Reporting.
+In addition, the MD&A should be read in conjunction with the audited consolidated financial statements for the years ended December 31, 2023 and 2022 (the "Annual Financial Statements"), as some disclosures from the Annual Financial Statements have been condensed or omitted.

-In this MD&A, the words "we", "us", or "our", collectively refer to Torq Resources Inc. and its subsidiaries.
-The first, second, third and fourth quarters of the Company's Fiscal years are referred to as "Q1", "Q2", "Q3" and "Q4", respectively.
-The years ended December 31, 2023 and 2022 are referred to as "Fiscal 2023" and "Fiscal 2022", respectively.
+In this MD&A, unless the context otherwise dictates, a reference to "us", "we", "our", or similar terms refers to the Company.
+The results for the periods presented are not necessarily indicative of the results that may be expected for any future period.
+The first, second, third and fourth quarters of the Company's fiscal years are referred to as "Q1", "Q2", "Q3" and "Q4", respectively.